MSDEVMTL/GlobalAzureBootcamp-2019/README.md

 :----:      | :-------                                    | :-----------
 08h30-9h00  | [Arrival/ Coffee](./Locations/README.md)    | Get your coffee, install your laptop...
 09h00-9h15  | Intro                                       | Explication about the day
-09h15-10h00 | [Lab 1 - CI/CD ](./Lab1/README.md)          | Create an .Net Core App, put it in GitHub/ or Azure DevVops.
+09h15-10h00 | [Lab 1 - CI/CD ](./Lab1/README.md)          | Create an .Net Core App, put it in GitHub/ or Azure DevOps.
 Create a continuous integration and continuous deployment solution (CI/CD).
 10h00-10h45 | [Lab 2 - ARM template](./Lab2/README.md)    | Create an ARM template , also add a SQL Database to the mix, deploy it.
 10h45-11h30 | [Lab 3 - Security](./Lab3/README.md)        | Let's add a certificate so our website will be https
 11h30-12h15 | [Lab 4 - Containers](./Lab4/README.md)      | Deployed the same App that was Pre-package but using Docker Container this time